 You can apply to the Ministry of Internal Affairs of Ukraine(opens in new window) for a criminal record check, which will be emailed to you.
 You can then contact the Ukrainian Embassy in the UK(opens in new window) for a translation of the criminal record check and a letter confirming its validity.

 UK ENIC can give you a statement of comparability(opens in new window) showing how your academic and professional qualifications compare to their English equivalent.
-However, you will need scans or photographs of your original documents.
-If you are applying to train to teach, you can get your statement of comparability for free.
+However, you’ll need scans or photographs of your original documents.

 Teach in England

-If you are already a qualified teacher, you will not need to retrain to get a job as a teacher in England.
-However, you will need:
+If you’re already a qualified teacher, you do not need to retrain to get a job as a teacher in England.
+However, you’ll need:

 - to pass criminal and professional safeguarding checks, including an enhanced Disclosure and Barring Service(opens in new window) check (these will be organised by your employer)